Blog Post

 With this blog post, we want to say thank you ❤️ to all the browser vendors for their efforts to make WebAssembly fast and successful.
 We also want to communicate that our door is always open and we are here to collaborate with you to make our product and the web platform better!

-If you like this article, be sure to also check out our others: WebAssembly: A New Hope and Optimizing WebAssembly Startup Time.
+If you like this article, be sure to also check out our other related blog post: WebAssembly: A New Hope and Optimizing WebAssembly Startup Time.

-Regardless of whether or not you’re a browser vendor, please try out the WebAssembly Benchmark and feel free to reach out in case you have any feedback.
-We have an official Twitter account, and you can also find us on our personal accounts (@giuseppegurgone/@PhilippSpiess).
+Regardless of whether or not you’re a browser vendor, try out the WebAssembly Benchmark and feel free to reach out in case you have any feedback.

 1 JavaScript fallback refers to our asm.js build with ALLOW_MEMORY_GROWTH=1.
 Because of the dynamic nature of PDFs, some of them might need a lot more memory than others.
 Our internal tests have shown that this option works best in our use case.